neonevm/neon-evm.docs/docs/neonswap/neonswap.md

-# Porting the uniswap service to Neon EVM
+# Porting dapps to Neon EVM

 *The purpose of this document is to share the experience with Ethereum users how easily their applications can be ported to Neon EVM.
-We want to demonstrate that our Neon EVM product allows you to port the Uniswap service from Ethereum to Solana.*
+We want to demonstrate that our neonswap service allows you to run your dapps on Solana.*

-Any dApp using the [Uniswap](https://doc.neonlabs.org/docs/glossary#uniswap) service consist s of 2 parts: contracts and software serving these contracts.
+Any dapp using the [Uniswap](https://doc.neonlabs.org/docs/glossary#uniswap) service consists of 2 parts: contracts and software serving these contracts.
 Contracts are loaded into a chain, and the software is deployed on a separate server for providing users interaction with these contracts.

 Porting applications from [Ethereum](https://ethereum.org/en/) to [Solana](https://docs.solana.com/introduction) is done in 3 stages:
 **Stage 1.** Deploying contracts in a Neon EVM environment.
 **Stage 2.** Checking the functioning of deployed contracts.
-**Stage 3.** Deploying Uniswap-interface.
+**Stage 3.** Deploying neonswap-interface.

 ## Stage 1.
 Deploying contracts in a Neon EVM environment
-No changes to the Uniswap product are required to port applications using the Neonswap service.
-The product version used is Uniswap-v2.
+No changes to software serving contracts are required to port dapps using the [Neonswap](https://doc.neonlabs.org/docs/glossary#neonswap) service.
 Changes are made only to those components that are necessary for its operation on Neon EVM.

 The contracts are built by a typical Solidity compiler used in Ethereum.
 After compilation, all the necessary contracts are deployed on Neon EVM using a [Web 3](https://doc.neonlabs.org/docs/glossary#web3) proxy.
 This proxy provides a standard interface that Ethereum utilities and tools can use.